CPR Steam Locomotives

 Lindsay-01/42, D4g 486 having bucked a few snowdrifts on its passenger run.

 Outremont/Montreal Quebec 6/38 by Lawrence Stuckey.
-This 6601 was later renumbered 6961 to make numbers available for new switchers from MLW which started at 6500
+This 6601 was later renumbered 6961 to make numbers available for new switchers from MLW which

-Merrickville-04/11/60, 2811's last passenger run on a fantrip from Montreal to Smiths falls and return; the return run non-stop from Smiths Falls Ontario to Vaudreuil/Dorion Quebec, 103 miles at high-speed.
+return run non-stop from Smiths Falls Ontario to Vaudreuil/Dorion Quebec, 103 miles at high-speed.

 Lambton/Toronto-01/13/56, One of 2 CP G3's which never got the widened running boards with the numbers therein.